 “Sales-focused partner relationship management (PRM) applications are designed to improve an enterprise’s ability to market, sell and service end customers through channel partners.
 This category includes many of the traditional elements contained in a direct sales solution (opportunity management), but the solutions are configured for supporting a partner-driven environment.
 These applications consolidate data and transactions; set business rules and track activity; are typically used to manage channel partners, distributors, alliance or strategic partnerships; and often include a portal to enable bidirectional information flow and communications between partners.” - Gartner

-In recent years, PRM applications have been integrated with CRM solutions to eliminate data silos and extend the functionality of an integrated data source of record, Integrated processes between partners and channel management now benefit from a centralized database of customer data.
+In recent years, PRM applications have been integrated with CRM solutions to eliminate data silos and extend the functionality by introducing an integrated data source of record.
+Pulling CRM data into a PRM allows integrated processes between a vendor's partners and channel management team to benefit from a centralized database.

 Want to know more about PRM?
 Check out this great article, The Ultimate Guide to Partner Relationship Management (PRM), or simply ask us!